Computer Audition: From Task-Specific Machine Learning to Foundation Models: Computer audition

 \textbf{Datasets:} Manual annotation of locations of sound sources is laborious, and, therefore, the existing training (and evaluation) datasets for sound event localisation are limited in the size and sound classes included, or have resorted to synthetic material.
 Furthermore, existing datasets are limited to sounds captured in indoor environments, as those allow for capturing the audio or simulating the environment more easily.

 For instance, the dataset of \citet{Shimada24-STA} consists of 7\,h of audio-visual material recorded in office-like environments with a spherical microphone array, where the reference locations of 13 sound event classes are obtained by a visual tracking system.
 Alternatively, the simulated datasets of \citet{Politis20-ADA} and \citet{Nagatomo22-WEA} use measured impulse responses between sound sources and microphones, which is used to convolve isolated sound events to create their spatial images, and can be used to generate large quantities of audio data.
+Finally, spatial data can be synthesised using simulation toolkits, such as \emph{pyroomacoustics}{~\citep{Scheibler18-PAP}} or \emph{gpuRIR}{~\citep{Diaz21-GAP}}.
+These allow for the placement of arbitrary sources in (shoebox) rooms of different sizes, or even custom 3D-meshes, and with different material properties for reflective surfaces.

 \textbf{Challenges:} Current \ac{DL}-based approaches for spatial audio tasks are based on supervised learning using task-specific datasets, without any pretraining or transfer learning from other tasks.
 A major limitation in these approaches is their specificity to the microphone array: methods trained with a specific array geometry do not produce meaningful results with other geometries, and therefore, it is significantly more difficult to transfer knowledge learnt from one dataset to another domain, or compile a single large-scale dataset which could be used to learn large-scale models that would generalise a wide range of domains.
 Furthermore, general-purpose pre-trained representations or \ac{SSL} models that could be used for localisation related tasks are not yet widely utilised (even though several studies have used unlabelled spatial audio and visual data together for representation learning~\citep{Mo22-ACL, Morgado20-LRF}).
+Finally, while simulation toolkits provide a way to circumvent the scarcity of spatial recordings, their \emph{simulation-to-real} gap hampers generalisation to real-life recordings{~\citep{Grumiaux22-ASO}.}